Mknea/finngen/README.md

 `age`, `gender` and `residence` combinations are first generated based on the weight's in the respective dataset.
 Then `fist_name`, `middle_name` and `last_name` combinations are generated from name datasets based on the amount of each gender from previous step.
 Finally the data are combined into dataclass instances.

 The `birthday` and `personal_identity_code` properties are generated on the first access.
-`birthday` is generated backwards from the age, with random date from the birthyear.
-If the birthyear is the current one, the date is only generated up to current date.
+`birthday` is generated backwards from the age, with random date from the birth year.
+If the birth year is the current one, the date is only generated up to current date.
 `personal_identity_code` is generated based on gender, birthday and random number (for the individual number).

 ### Simplifications